 The spikes in Khejri are very small and appear as a single unit.
 It sheds its leaves in January and new ones appear in February-March.
 The fruit appears between May-July in the shape of a slender stalked pod measuring between 7-20 cm.
 Initially, it is green in color and later turns into the brownish shade.

 The tree is a hardy tree that requires less care which explains why it can be easily sighted in Thar desert.
 It can survive in cold & severe hot conditions with a temperature range of 5-47 C. The tree is well known for its ability to bind the soil.
 Its roots can attain a considerable depth in search of the water sources.
 Khejri tree is found in areas that receive annual rainfall less than 75-80 cm.
 This is one of the secrets for its survival in the hot and harsh climate.
 As per a report by Central Arid Zone Research Institute in 2015, the Khejri tree is gradually losing its ground.
 The area covered by this tree has come down significantly.
 It is being said that in the past, this tree was found in Punjab.
 But with increased water availability, the scenario has changed.
 It is unlikely to be found where the annual rainfall exceeds 100 cm.
 A number of reasons are being provided against this phenomenon but these are just theories.
 We still don’t know the exact cause.
 It wouldn’t be incorrect to say that changes in the lifestyle of the rural areas from agrarian to modern are one of the major causes.
 New sources of water, availability of modern fertilizers have brought in changes bound to impact old ways.
 Even then, a significant landscape in Rajasthan is covered by the Khejri tree.
 The tree takes a long time to grow and unless we plant a lot more trees now it is unlikely the situation will change.
+Central Arid Zone Research Institute (CAZRI) in Jodhpur is involved in doing reasearch on the Khejri tree.

 Check out other stories in the Trees of Jaipur.

 It is unfortunate that the state forest department hasn’t been a catalyst in promoting this tree.
 We have seen ill-effects of the flawed policies adopted by Forest Dept. during the last few years by promoting imported trees like Israeli Babool and Australian Eucalyptus.
 Both these trees have been counterproductive leading to more harm than gain.
 In the case of the latter, the soil underneath would turn infertile.
 Local trees support the local ecology but imported trees don’t.
 Khejri tree is linked with many historical events like Chipko Movement started by Sunderlal Bahuguna in the 1970s.
 It is being stated that this movement itself was fuelled by an event that took place in the early 1700s in Jodhpur.
 A king ordered the cutting of Khejri trees; the local Bishnoi community opposed the movement to retain them from felling.
 During the Chipko movement or Chipko Aandolan, people in Uttarakhand started hugging trees to stop woodcutters from cutting trees.
+Unfortunately, despite decaring Khejri as the state tree of Rajasthan, the government hasn’t anything.
+The government did not declare cutting of this tree a punishable offence neither planned for the planting of Khejri trees.
+During the famine of 1899, many people survived by eating the bark of this tree.

 Read complete posts on trees found in Jaipur – Trees of Jaipur